cloudflare/cloudflare-docs/content/support/Partners/_index.md

 # Welcome to the Partners Support section

-Below you will find links off to the relavent sections for Partners Support focused material
+Below you will find links to the relevant sections for Partners support-focused material.

 {{<directory-listing>}}